percona/everest-doc/docs/install/uninstallEverest.md

 - VictoriaMetrics
 - OLM

-Besides the operators mentioned above, you need to install at least one of the following operators.
+Besides the operators mentioned above, you must have installed at least one of the following operators.

 - [Percona Operator for MySQL(PXC)](https://docs.percona.com/percona-operator-for-mysql/pxc/index.html)
 - [Percona Operator for MongoDB(PSMDB)](https://docs.percona.com/percona-operator-for-mongodb/index.html)